 The FCC is working to increase the reach of broadband so that all Americans have access to high-speed internet connections no matter where they live.
 The Rate-of-Return Reform Order released by the FCC at the end of March 2016 aims to bring broadband to the parts of rural America that still lack access.
 Carriers that receive funding must meet defined build-out obligations in the communities they serve that most need investment.
 The goal: to make broadband available to all.

-You can elect the new Alternative Connect America Model (A-CAM) support mechanism or choose to remain with a reformed version of legacy support mechanisms with Connect America Fund Broadband Loop Support (CAF-BLS) and High Cost Loop Support (HCLS).
-The Overview of the FCC's Rate-of-Return Reforms presentation gives helpful guidance on the new and reformed, legacy support mechanisms (see below video).
+The Rate-of-Return Order allows carriers to elect the new Alternative Connect America Model (A-CAM), which provides a set amount of monthly support over 10 years, or remain with a reformed version of legacy support mechanisms with Connect America Fund Broadband Loop Support (CAF-BLS) and High Cost Loop Support (HCLS).
+After receiving initial carrier elections by November 1, the FCC took a number of steps to address high demand for A-CAM support.

 No action is required if you wish to continue to receive support from the reformed legacy mechanisms, including CAF-BLS and HCLS, if applicable.